Company and Industry News

 Please select an item of interest below and check back regularly to see the latest.
 If you prefer, Stay In Touch via our mailing list and be the first to get the news!

 Turkey's property market may be set for a turnaround this year, as the country introduces a new Golden Visa-style scheme to encourage foreign investment.

 The new citizenship law, announced earlier this month, will mean that foreigners who invest in property worth at least $1 million and hold it for a minimum of three years will be eligible for Turkish citizenship.
 Alternatively, an eligible foreign investor can either make a fixed capital investment in Turkey worth at least $2 million, buy $3 million worth of government bonds or deposit the same amount in a Turkish bank, or create jobs within Turkey.

 Visa-exempt travellers heading to the country now require an Electronic Travel Authorisation to travel there or pass through to another destination.
-The mandatory eTA applies to nationalities including British visitors and costs $7 CAD, which is the equivalent of around £4.
+The mandatory eTA applies to nationalities including British visitors and costs $7 CAD.

 Phuket's airport has opened a brand new international terminal that doubles its passenger capacity.
 The new terminal was opened by Prime Minister Gen Prayut Chan-o-cha and is part of a 5.14-billion-baht plan to expand the airport, the four-storey development will double the airport's passenger capacity from 6.5 million passengers per year to 12.5 million.

 The Philippines has been another rising star of 2016, with the country re-entering the Top 5 destinations on TheMoveChannel.com in July.
 This is the third time the islands have appeared in the Top 10 this year.
 With both the Philippines and UAE removed from the unfolding EU situation, will they become new hotspots for post-Brexit investors, or is July's rising interest just driven by strong opportunities?